The Sensorama

 The Immersive Archive has created a VR simulation of "The Sensorama" device which was captured with high-resolution photogrammetric scanning technologies.
 In collaboration with USC's HMH Foundation Moving Image Archive, the original 3D films have been restored to give viewers the chance to see what the original content was like.

-Sensorama VR Experience
+Download the Sensorama VR Experience (2.1GB)

 The Sensorama is an early example of immersive multimedia technology that was developed in the late 1950s by filmmaker and inventor Morton Heilig.
 It was one of the first attempts to create a multisensory experience that combined elements of film, sound, and physical sensations to provide a more immersive and interactive viewing experience.